Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

 This is the next thing to figure out, and it’s a big one.
 Modern or Ranch?
 Not all Mid-Century houses are modern.
 Not all Ranches are Mid-Century.

-The easiest way to figure this out is to stand across the street, directly in front of your house.
+The easiest way to figure this out is to stand across the street, directly in front of your house and take a long look.

 Look at the roof.
 What shape is it?
 Can you see shingles?
 If yes, you probably have a Ranch.
 If no, or very little, you probably have a Modern.